WeberJulian/AI-voice-chat/readme.md

 No concurrency is supported and the project is not optimized production ready.
 It's also probably riddled with bugs so if you experience some, please open an issue or send a PR.

+The XTTS v2 model is from the [coqui-TTS](https://github.com/coqui-ai/TTS).
+If you have any questions about the model or the project, you can join our [discord server](https://discord.gg/vHgDbMzgfv)

 ## Demo

 https://github.com/WeberJulian/AI-voice-chat/assets/17219561/2be20ec1-fa5e-4c26-83ec-c074357f3905